tensorflow/tensorflow/tensorflow/compiler/mlir/g3doc/includes/tf_passes.md

   return %0 : tensor<f32>
 }
 ```
+### `-tf-tpu-host-computation-expansion`: Expands host computation before and after TPU computation.
+This pass expands outside compilation attributes to Identity/Cast ops
+at the head of TPU computation if it's only used by outside compiled ops.
 ### `-tf-tpu-merge-variables-with-execute`: Merges device variable reads and updates into TPU execute ops
 This pass finds on-device resource variable reads and updates surrounding a
 `tf.TPUExecute` op and merges them into a `tf.TPUExecuteAndUpdateVariables`